didik131/helpdeskIT/How-to-Upgrade.md

 ```
 5. After script in run, remove the folder `version_upgrades`
 6. Upgrade should be complete.
 If you had some issues, feel free to open a ticket here at github.

+## Upgrade v4.1.2 -> v4.1.3

+IN PROGRESS, PLEASE WAIT UNTIL WE'RE FINISHED WITH THE UPDATE SCRIPT.